simonmeggle/simonmeggle.github.io/_posts/en/2014-09-07-multilingual-website-with-jekyll.md

 In this folder, you can freely organise your files.
 The only rule is to name each post with the publication date, followed by its identifier.

-We will then declare the `lang` variable for each folder[^lang], in order to be able later to detect the lang and the translations.
+We will then declare the `lang` variable for each folder[[it is also possible to provide manually the lang in the frontmatters]], in order to be able later to detect the lang and the translations.
 To do so, we write the following statement in `_config.yml`:

 ```ruby
 defaults: